+It's played all over the world in every street ally and open parking lot.
 From the streets of Sao Palo to Melbourne to London to New York you can find street soccer being played anywhere football is loved, which is almost everywhere (damn Antarctica!)

 It's played everywhere in the world and can be played with anything in your bare feet and having goals made of shoes, rocks or whatever else you can find.
 South America, Europe, North America or Asia it doesn't matter street soccer is played everywhere and it's a beautiful thing.

 Absolutely!
 Almost every pro you see on TV in the EPL or La Liga and so on have fallen in love with the sport like the rest of us, on the street with some pals.
-Just because some players go on to play professionally does not mean they don't love the game like everybody else, in fact its quite the opposite.
+Brazilians and other South Americans are renowned for growing up playing barefoot in their local neighbourhoods.

 If you don't have good feet look away now this could be painful, I'd love to lie and say street football is for everybody but its not.
 If you don't have sparks flying out of your boots then you'll get eaten up and walk home with just a story.
 A sad, sad story.